nicolai5965/Development-and-Implementation-of-a-Seq2Seq-Transformer-Model-using-TensorFlow-and-Keras/README.md

 The model was developed with Python 3.7 and TensorFlow 2.3.

+## Loading and Using the Trained Model
+The load_model.py file contains code for loading the saved Transformer model and tokenizer.

+The trained model is loaded from disk by calling tf.keras.models.load_model() and passing the model path.
+Some custom objects need to be provided for loading the model correctly:

+model_saved = tf.keras.models.load_model(
+    model_path,
+    custom_objects={
+        "CustomSchedule": CustomSchedule,
+        "compute": loss_function.compute,
+        "MultiHeadAttention": MultiHeadAttention
+    }
+)

+The tokenizer is loaded separately by unpickling it from the saved pickle file: tokenizer = load_tokenizer(tokenizer_path)

+The loaded model can be used to make predictions by passing in input sequences.
+For example, the StochasticBeamSearch class does beam search decoding to generate text conditioned on a starting sentence.

+Key aspects of using the saved model:

+* Loading model architecture and weights
+* Loading tokenizer from pickle file
+* Providing custom objects for custom classes
+* Making predictions on new data by passing inputs through model
+* Decoding predicted sequences into text
+This allows the trained Transformer model to be loaded and deployed for text generation after training is complete.

 ## References
 The Transformer model implementation is based on the paper [Attention Is All You Need](https://arxiv.org/abs/1706.03762) by Vaswani et al. (2017).